leemunroe/blog/_drafts/moving-wordpress-dreamhost-to-jekyll-github.md

 Install the [jekyll-import gem](http://import.jekyllrb.com/docs/installation/) then follow [these instructions for Wordpress](http://import.jekyllrb.com/docs/wordpress/).

-##### Images and wp-uploads
+##### Images and wp-content

-Don't forget to download your wp-uploads folder.
+Don't forget to download your `wp-content/uploads` folder.
 Typically where all your blog images and uploads go.
 Also keep in mind that your posts most likely have absolute paths to these images so you'll want to keep them in the same folder, unless you do a find/replace.

-Hosting how to

-Pagination

 ##### Comments